 Now, it wouldn't be a full story if there wasn't some death in there, too.
 Death is a part of life, unfortunately, and in Tampopo food permeates this death more than anything else.

 This is definitely the saddest scene in Tampopo, but also one of the most touching.
 Despite being nearly dead, the only thing that gets her up is being able to cook a last meal for her family.
 As soon as she sees that her family is enjoying her food and taken care of, she promptly dies right there, while the food is still warm.
 When she does, it's the food they pay attention to, though.
 It's her last meal, and you have to eat it while it's hot.
 There's something about food that brings people together, no?
-There's always talk about how family's should eat at the dinner table together, without television and whatnot.
+There's always talk about how families should eat at the dinner table together, without television and whatnot.
 Spend some quality time together around food.

 Food is also something that's very memorable.
 If you have a relative that's passed away, you often remember them for the food they made for you.
 Why?
 First, because food utilizes several senses (touch, sight, smell, and taste), which makes it more memorable.
 Second, food is a way to take care of others.
 To provide and care for them.
 When you make food for someone else, you feel good about yourself and they feel good about you.
 Food binds people, and food creates friendships and families (there's a reason why people say "the best way to a man's heart is through his stomach").

 And then there's this death scene.
-As he's laying there, dying, he pretty much only talks about food.
+As he's lying there, dying, he pretty much only talks about food.
 Not only that, he talks about sharing the food with his lady.
 Even in his last breaths, all he's talking about is food.
 Why?
 Because food is the thing that brings us together.
 Food is just as much about life as it is about death.
 Hopefully, though, there's no regrets about your life when you die.
 So, make sure you go out and hunt those boars and take their Yam guts out and grill them now before it's too late, right?

 Or, Maybe It's Just A Movie…